anuditverma/anuditverma.github.io/_posts/2021-06-26-simple-python-tips-to-improve-code-performance.md

 <h3>4.
 Reduce Memory Footprint</h3>

-Who does not love that your code is so well optimised that it uses minimal use of resources?
+Who does not love that your code is so well-optimised that it uses minimal use of resources?
 Another level of optimisation that you can employ in your code is reducing the memory footprints.
 But how would you achieve this?
 Consider the following example:

 ```python
 message_string = 'I\n'